-Sarah Pomeroy is a litigation associate with the law firm of Jones Day.
-Practicing in D.C. for three years before moving back to her hometown of Columbus, she has represented companies in antitrust, telecommunications, and Lanham Act matters.
-She actively represents clients in diverse pro bono cases, including clients seeking asylum and Special Immigrant Juvenile Status, social security benefits, federal habeas relief, and clemency.
+Sarah Pomeroy is an Assistant City Attorney in the Zone Initiative section in the City Attorney’s office.
+Practicing in D.C. for three years before moving back to her hometown of Columbus, she represented companies in antitrust, telecommunications, and Lanham Act matters with the law firm of Jones Day.
+At the firm, she also represented clients in diverse pro bono cases, including clients seeking asylum and Special Immigrant Juvenile Status, social security benefits, federal habeas relief, and clemency.
 She has also served as a guardian ad litem in child-custody disputes.

 Sarah has dedicated her extra-curricular time to the service of her legal and student communities.
 She was the co-president of the D.C.
 Lawyer of the American Constitution Society from June 2017 to June 2018 and the President of the Ohio State University Moritz College of Law Chapter for the 2014-2015 school year.
 She also has served as a mediator in Franklin County, Ohio, mediating disputes in minor civil and criminal matters.
 Finally, while in college at Michigan State University, she served as the President of the Residence Halls Association, representing the interests of 15,000+ on-campus students.